hundredrabbits/thebook/north_pacific_logbook.md

 Meanwhile, a jet traces line in the sky, a whale-watching boat zooms around us, making our AIS go crazy, there are little fishing boats bobbing around near the Swiftsure Bank too.
 It is so busy here, and ALIVE.
 It feels good to be somewhere lively again, so, so good.

 ##### 1400
 The wind came back and we can sail!
-We're doing a good 5 knots, cruising alongside the shipping channel.
+We're doing a good 9 km/h (5 kn), cruising alongside the shipping channel.
 We finally made it out, away from the threat of these behemoths.
 It looks like we'll arrive in Victoria Harbour tomorrow morning, with yet another night spent on the water.
 It's fine, but it looks like it'll be spent in obscurity as there is fog coming.
 Glad it stayed away for most of the day, granting us an amazing view of the coast.
 I make dessert pancakes, using up the rest of our maple syrup.

 ##### 1900
 Devine makes spaghetti aioli for dinner, we drink matcha afterwards and watch The Royal Tenenbaums.
 We take turns looking outside, keeping watch.
 The fog has only set on the south side of the Strait, on the American side.
 The wind is still good, we're running downwind.
 We close the jib and run under main alone.